Mateuscastroc/youtube-downloader-gui/README.md

  After this you can just start the application trough command line.

  Just remember to update the paths where the files will be saved in your computer and have fun =)

+ this application also uses the Tkinter library to create the user interface.
+And user the pyonefile to create an EXE application in order to run in other peoples computer